petrisch/todo-nu/README.md

       see otn function after that
 - [ ] nvim +call cursor(<LINE>, <COLUMN>) for calling it directly on the line
 - [ ] Due dates functionality @maybe
+- [ ] Give it some colors and emojis 🤡

 Priority should be the rank within the file, or is there a simple better way to do this?